publication page by clicking on the publication's title

 We take erroneous authorship claims very seriously and review each case manually.
 As this can sometimes take a while, we appreciate your patience during this process.

 Note: We do not currently add collaborators, translators, consortiums or signatories to the author lists of publications unless their names are explicitly stated on the full-text of the publication in the main author list.
 We are working on a better way to represent the contributions that researchers in this position have made to these publications.
-For edited books, where the editors names appear on the cover but the chapters have variable authorship, editors can confirm authorship of the entire book while chapter authors can confirm authorship of their individual chapters.
+For edited books, where the editors' names appear on the cover but the chapters have variable authorship, editors can confirm authorship of the entire book while chapter authors can confirm authorship of their individual chapters.
 For conference proceedings, editors may appear in the author list, while individual conference papers and their authors should be added separately as individual publications.